 Aromatherapy harnesses the natural fragrances of the essential oils in aromatic plants to help enhance and balance your mind, body and overall wellbeing.

 The benefits of these amazing oils range from helping you sleep, balancing and calming the senses to giving you a much-needed pick-me-up.
-Our sense of smell is linked to the deepest parts of the brain governed by your basic instincts, thoughts and emotions.
+Our sense of smell is linked to the deepest parts of the brain governed by our basic instincts, thoughts and emotions.
 Use in a bath or shower, as a massage treatment or try vaporising in our Aroma Spa Diffuser.

 Have fun experimenting with your own essential oil blends – citrus oils, such as Orange, Lime and Grapefruit are energising, while earthy and warming oils, such as Nutmeg and Sandalwood are supportive.
-Ginger revitalises and Basil helps soothes nerves and anxiety, whilst clary sage will help balance moods.
+Ginger revitalises, and Basil helps soothes nerves and anxiety, whilst clary sage will help balance moods.

 For a quick and easy-to-use option, our Wellbeing collection offers a range of pre-blended 100% natural pure essential oil solutions, such as Total De-Stress, Sleep Better, Energy High and Happy Vibes in a choice of mists, pulse point roller balls and bath, massage and diffuser oils.